AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you’re facing high fees and switching to a new auto insurance provider, consider whether it makes more sense to wait until the end of your policy’s term.
 That said, if you’re saving a lot of money in premiums with your new policy, switching might be advantageous even with the fee.

-Because it’s illegal to drive without insurance in every state except New Hampshire and Virginia, your insurance provider usually notifies the local Department of Motor Vehicles (DMV) when you cancel your policy.
+Because it’s illegal to drive without insurance in every state except New Hampshire, your insurance provider usually notifies the local Department of Motor Vehicles (DMV) when you cancel your policy.
 The DMV will contact you to ask for proof that you have new insurance or have sold the car.
 If you don’t respond, the state may suspend your license and registration.

 It’s critical not to allow your auto insurance coverage to lapse.
 Not only can lapses result in fines, they may also increase your premiums, because insurance companies will consider you a high risk.
 Even if you’re not using your car, insurance companies and the state consider a lapse to be driving without insurance.